shaunburdick/slack-jirabot/README.md

   - customFields:
     - Add any custom fields you would like to display
     - customfield_1xxxx: "Custom Title"
-    - Object custom field: Show a member of object using dot (.) notation
+    - Object notation is supported
       - "customfield_1xxxx.member": "Custom Title"
+      - "customfield_1xxxx[0].member": "Custom Title"

 - slack:
   - token: string, Your slack token